mattmaynes2/aria/reports/final/3-Technical/2-Requirements/5-Coffee.md

 7:21:00 AM.
 The user then turns on the coffee maker.
 Coffee sends a start brewing message to the hub at 7:21:30 AM.
 When the coffee is done, SmartCoffee sends a done message to the hub.
 The hub logs that SmartCoffee finished at 7:27:30 AM.

-###### Operational Sequence {-}

-The user wakes leaves their bedroom and heads towards the bathroom at 7:08:00 AM.
-MotionBedroom sends a motion detected message to the hub.
-The hub logs that MotionBedroom detected motion at 7:08:00 AM.
-MotionBathroom then sends a motion detected message to the hub.
-The hub then logs that MotionBathroom detected motion at 7:00:25 AM.

-The user then leaves the bathroom and heads back to their bedroom.
-MotionBathroom sends a motion detected message to the hub.
-The hub logs MotionBathroom detected motion at 7:26:00 AM.
-MotionBedroom then sends a motion detected message to the hub.
-The hub logs MotionBedroom detected motion at 7:26:25 AM.

-While the user is in the bedroom, the hub sends a notification to the SmartCoffee device to being brewing at 7:28:00 AM.
-The user then heads from their bedroom to kitchen and the coffee is ready for them at 7:34:30 AM.

 ##### Alternate Sequences {-}